 The following preferential trade programs have been extended.

 The GSP has been extended until December 31, 2009 for all beneficiary countries.
 The GSP provides preferential duty rates on more than 4,650 products from 131 designated beneficiary countries and territories.

 Andean Trade Promotion and Drug Eradication Act (ATPDEA)

-The ATPDEA, scheduled to expire December 31, 2008, has been extended for all beneficiary countries (Columbia, Peru, Bolivia, and Ecuador) as follows:
+The ATPDEA, scheduled to expire December 31, 2009, has been extended for all beneficiary countries.

 Information on this and other recent developments can be obtained from our technical consulting group.